 Finding the right school for your child is a critical decision and we appreciate that you need as much information as possible.
 If you are considering applying for a place for your child at Woodbury please refer to our Admissions policy in the first instance.
-To arrange a visit to come and see us during the school day, so that you can see ‘Team Woodbury’ in action, please contact the school office on 01395 232614.
-Miss Pyle (Head of School) or Mr Chris Holding (Assistant Head) will be delighted to show you around so that you can see the high quality of our provision, our happy and motivated children and get a feel of our ethos and values.
+To arrange a visit please contact the school office on 01395 232614.
+Miss Pyle (Head of School) Mrs Julie Simpson (Assistant Head EYFS and KS1) or Mrs Kate Vernon (Acting KS2 Assistant Head Teacher) will be delighted to show you around so that you can see the high quality of our provision, our happy and motivated children and get a feel of our ethos and values.